EvisHome/EvisHomeLab/docs/smart-home/packages/car.md

 ## Executive Summary
 <!-- START_SUMMARY -->
-The Car package centralizes all logic for the Mercedes GLC, interfacing with the `ReneNulschDE/mbapi2020` integration.
-It provides a standardized data layer by normalizing proprietary attributes (window states, door locks) into standard Home Assistant binary sensors.
-It includes API wrappers for common actions (locking, pre-heating) and a robust notification system for charging and critical alerts.
+The `Car` package provides a unified interface for the Mercedes GLC, leveraging the `mbapi2020` integration.
+It normalizes proprietary attribute data (e.g., window status codes, specific lock states) into standard Home Assistant binary sensors and device classes.
+The package includes a comprehensive automation suite (`notify_car_status_glc`) that monitors critical vehicle states—such as charging progress, pre-entry climate control, and fluid warnings—and dispatches actionable notifications via the `notify_smart_master` script.
 <!-- END_SUMMARY -->

 ## Process Description (Non-Technical)
 <!-- START_DETAILED -->
 ### How It Works
-1.  **Monitoring**: The house knows the status of your car windows, doors, and engine.
-You can see at a glance if the car is locked or if a window was left open.
+*   **Real-time Monitoring:** The system continuously checks the status of your car's doors, windows, and locks.
+You can instantly see if the car is secure or if the engine is running.
-2.  **Remote Control**: You can start the "Pre-entry Climate" system directly from the dashboard to warm up or cool down the car before you leave.
+*   **Remote Control:** You can lock or unlock the doors and close the windows directly from your dashboard.
+Additionally, the "Pre-entry A/C" switch allows you to heat or cool the car before you leave.
-3.  **Charging**:
-    *   **Plugged In**: You get a confirmation notification when the cable is connected.
-    *   **Started**: When charging begins, you are notified of the current charging power (kW) and the estimated finish time.
-    *   **Finished**: You get an alert when the battery hits 100%.
+*   **Smart Notifications:**
+    *   **Charging:** Receive alerts when the car is plugged in, when charging starts (with estimated completion time), and when the battery is full.
-4.  **Critical Alerts**: The system watches for vehicle warnings.
-If brake fluid is low or coolant is needed, a critical alert is sent to your phone immediately.
+    *   **Safety & Maintenance:** The system watches for warning signs like low tire pressure, low brake fluid, or low washer fluid and sends critical alerts to your phone if attention is needed.
 <!-- END_DETAILED -->

 ## Dashboard Connections